Samaria (ancient city): Hellenistic period: Macedonian military colony

 During the Hellenistic period, Samaria underwent a significant demographic transformation.
 According to Curtius Rufus, writing several centuries later, the Samaritans staged a revolt against Alexander the Great, during which they burned the new Macedonian governor of Coele-Syria alive.
 Alexander traveled to Samaria and executed those responsible, who had been handed over to him.
 According to Eusebius's Chronicon, he also razed the city before establishing it as a military colony.
 Later, Eusebius notes that in 296 BC, Samaria was destroyed once more by Demetrius Poliorcetes during a military campaign conducted in opposition to Ptolemaic control of the region.

 Following the Hellenistic conquest, the city was settled by Macedonian colonists, displacing the local Samaritan population.
 The Samaritans instead settled at the nearby, then abandoned site of Shechem.
 Archaeological evidence from this period indicates a transition from indigenous, informal housing to more structured Hellenistic-style homes, as well as the development of an urban layout organized around a main street with secondary streets branching from it.
 Around 200 BC, the Macedonian settlers repaired and reinforced the existing Israelite fortifications of the upper city: the corners of the ramparts were flanked by strong round towers, three of which have been excavated: two at the southwest corner and one at the northeast corner, described as "the finest monument of the Hellenistic age" in the region.
 Archaeological remains from the third century BC on the northern slope of the tell include two reliefs depicting symbols associated with the Dioscuri and a dedication to the Egyptian deities Isis and Serapis, indicating the practice of Hellenistic religion by the Greek colonists.
+The latter is a Greek dedicatory inscription on black limestone reading, "Hegesandros, Xenarchis and their children to Sarapis Isis," which may have originated from a Ptolemaic-period temple dedicated to these deities.